cleardusk/3DDFA_V2/readme.md

 ## Citation

-If your work or research benefits from this repo, please cite two bibs below : )
+If your work or research benefits from this repo, please cite two bibs below : ) and 🌟 this repo.

     @inproceedings{guo2020towards,
         title =        {Towards Fast, Accurate and Stable 3D Dense Face Alignment},